Button Menu

 Finances

 The Bridge Year Fellow will receive an hourly wage as well as tuition remission for courses taken.
-The Bridge Year Fellow will not be eligible to participate in the University’s fringe benefit program and will be responsible for all other costs, including other living expenses, medical fees, activity fees, course-related fees, and the like.
+The Bridge Year Fellow is eligible to participate in the University’s fringe benefit program and will be responsible for all other costs, including other living expenses, medical fees, activity fees, course-related fees, and the like.
 The Bridge Year Fellow will not be eligible for University financial aid, including work study, and since s/he will not be enrolled in a degree-seeking program, s/he may have to begin paying off student loans.

 To Apply